 Sabre Insurance Group plc and its subsidiaries (together, the ‘Group’) is a motor insurer with a diversified, multi-channel distribution strategy, selling policies through a broad network of brokers and direct brands.
-Policies sold through brokers account for approximately 70% of the Group’s gross written premium.
-The Group operates solely within the UK and operates from one site in Surrey, where it employs 159 employees.
-The Group deals with pricing and technical claims management in house, and outsources to carefully selected partners the business areas of customer support, first notification of loss and repair management, and the Group’s IT system.
+Policies sold through brokers account for approximately 71% of the Group’s gross written premium.
+The Group operates solely within the UK and operates from one site in Surrey, where it employs 151 employees (as at 31 December 2022).
+The Group deals with pricing and technical claims management in house, and outsources to carefully selected partners various business areas such as management of financial investments, elements of claims handling and information technology services.

 We support the aims of the Act and recognise that insurance underwriters, like any other business, must seek to ensure that modern slavery or human trafficking does not feature in any part of their business or supply chains.

 Sabre is committed to acting responsibly and ethically in business relationships and to ensuring that slavery and human trafficking does not occur anywhere within our business operations.
 Sabre has a zero tolerance approach to any form of slavery and human trafficking within the Group or its suppliers.